 Semantic differential

-The semantic differential is mainly used in questionnaires and surveys to obtain an emotional response or attitude from people to a specific topic and to allow customers to evaluate products, services, brands, or organizations.
+The semantic differential scale is used in surveys to capture people’s emotional responses or attitudes toward a specific topic and to let customers evaluate products, services, brands or organisations.

 Need help or have more questions?